 We use the SVM classifier method: data points are dealt with as a p-dimensional vector.
 We use the library LibSVM.

 1. Database FERET http://www.nist.gov/humanid/colorferet FA | FB | QR | QL | HL | HR 2.
 Rate of accuracy FB(dvd2) : 246/268 = 91.791%

 1. Database FERET (FA | FB | QR | QL) GENKI WWW (from internet) 2.
 Rate of Accuracy Database FB(dvd2) : 248/268 = 92.5373 %

 1. Database GENKI http://mplab.ucsd.edu, The MPLab GENKI-4K Dataset

 2. Rate of Accuracy GENKI File2113.jpg – file2440.jpg : 278/323 = 86.0681% File2000.jpg – file2500.jpg : 417/492 = 84.7561%

 3. Result is better when tested with webcams.

 Future work: Age Estimation 1.
 Using PCA to get the age vector( facial features of every age ) 2.
-Extract the wrinkle features using edge detection and then using classifier to separate people of different ages。 Further work will move towards the use of a 3D mesh vector template using elastic bunch graph matching that tags facial feature and performs a local feature analysis (LFA) of ordered matches, followed by a surface texture analysis (STA) that allows for detection of skin features .
+Extract the wrinkle features using edge detection and then using classifier to separate people of different ages。 Further work moves towards 3D mesh vector template using elastic bunch graph matching that tags facial features and perform local feature analysis (LFA) of ordered matches, followed by a surface texture analysis (STA) that allows for detection of skin features .
 The detection of basic emotional states, anger, disgust, fear, happiness, sadness, and surprise.
-Additional work will focus on personal attribute cues such as hairstyles, clothing, and other cues that allow for estimation of demographic groupings and "tribe" associations.